 10 Questions to Ask Yourself Before You Begin HIV Treatment

-By Heidi Nass; edited by Myles Helfand From TheBody.com
+By Heidi Nass and Myles Helfand From TheBody.com

-4. Have I surrendered to the truth that I have HIV/AIDS?
+4. Have I surrendered to the truth that I have HIV?

 Denial and shame aren't good for your health, and they can really interfere with your ability to commit to treatment.
 Some people start treatment because they're "supposed to" or because their doctors think they should, not because they choose to do it as an act of self-preservation.
 They do it grudgingly, like a chore you do because someone asked you nicely to do but you really can't wait to finish -- and, honestly, you never got why it was important to do, anyway.